 Raksha Bandhan – The Bond of Love and Protection

-Raksha Bandhan (RB) is a Hindu festival that comes around once a year during the month of August.
-Set in a spiritual context, RB is a beautiful silent ceremony that connects us with God in a most meaningful and subtle way.
+Raksha Bandhan is an Indian festival that comes around once a year during the month of August.
+Set in a spiritual context, Raksha Bandhan is a beautiful silent ceremony that connects us with God in a most meaningful and subtle way.
 It reminds us of our original purity that is at the core of our being.

 For those on a spiritual journey, the tying of the bond represents the awareness of a more ancient truth.
 It is an opportunity to go deeply within and renew this bond of pure love between God and each one of us.
-This time calls us into silent contemplation and to an experience of the most subtle and beautiful connection with the One.
-A time to go within and to deepen our relationship with the Divine.
+This time calls us into silent contemplation and to an experience of the most subtle and beautiful connection with the One Supreme.
+This is the time to go within and to deepen our relationship with the Divine.

 On this day, we make the pledge to ourselves and to God to maintain pure thoughts and loving good wishes for all those around us.
-What if the whole world were our family, what kind of feelings would we have towards each of them?
+What if the whole world were our family?
+What kind of feelings would we have towards each soul?

-The rakhi, of a small but simple ornamental design, like a small bracelet, is tied on the wrist.
+The rakhi, which consists of a small but simple ornamental design, like a little bracelet, is tied on the wrist of the right arm.
 The thread reminds us that we are all tied by the thread of love to each other and to God, and that we are being united through a sacred thread of oneness.
 This really is an eternal spiritual connection.
 This subtle thread joins us soul to soul and to the Supreme Soul, completing the circle of love, very much like the rosary.

 Meditation can help us to make that daily re-connection with the Divine.
-The word yoga itself means to ‘link’ and to ‘connect’, and this festival of rakhi, in its true meaning reminds us to make effort to deepen our spiritual connection with God.
+The word ‘yoga’ means to ‘link’ and to ‘connect’, and this festival of rakhi, in its truest meaning reminds us to make effort to deepen our spiritual connection with God.

 In our busy lives we become so engrossed in things of the world, and our outer horizontal connections are increasing all the time.
-So, these occasions are good opportunities for us to stop, recreate, and to be reminded to take time to make the inner and upward connection.
+So, these occasions are good opportunities for us to stop, recreate, and to re-connect and to be reminded to take time to make the inner and upward connection.

 Each one of us can make the time for that inner journey, to reconnect the thread of love to the Divine, this is the vertical connection to the One up above.
-The tying of the rakhi is a time of blessings to remember our deep connection with each other through the thread of eternal love.
+The tying of the rakhi is a time to receive blessings and to remember our deep connection with each other through the thread of eternal love.

-It’s Time… to tie a rakhi and to re-forge that pure link of love from the heart with God, The Divine, The Protector of the soul.
+It’s Time… to tie a rakhi and to re-forge that pure link of love from the heart with God… The Divine… The Protector of all souls.

 © ‘It’s Time…’ by Aruna Ladva, BK Publications London, UK